zombieCraig/DartRPG/memory-bank/activeContext.md

 ## Current Work Focus

-The current development focus is on improving the journal entry screen and character handling in the Fe-Runners game.
+The current development focus is on enhancing the game management features with quest tracking capabilities and continuing to improve the journal entry system.
 This includes:

+1. Implementing a Quest viewer with tabs for Ongoing, Completed, and Forsaken quests
+2. Adding quest creation and management functionality
+3. Integrating quest progress tracking with a 10-segment progress bar
+4. Implementing quest status changes (complete, forsake)
+5. Adding keyboard shortcuts for quick navigation (CTRL+Q for Quests)
-1. Enhancing the journal entry screen with rich text editing capabilities
+6. Enhancing the journal entry screen with rich text editing capabilities
-2. Adding character handle/short name support for easier referencing
+7. Adding character handle/short name support for easier referencing
-3. Implementing autocompletion for character and location references
+8. Implementing autocompletion for character and location references
-4. Creating a linked items summary for journal entries
+9. Creating a linked items summary for journal entries
-5. Improving navigation flow based on character creation status
+10. Improving navigation flow based on character creation status

-This work enhances the journaling system to provide a more intuitive and feature-rich experience for players, making it easier to document their game progress and reference characters and locations.
+This work enhances both the quest management system and the journaling system to provide a more intuitive and feature-rich experience for players, making it easier to track progress and document their game journey.

 ## Recent Changes

+### Quest System Implementation (March 2025)
+- Added Quest model with properties for title, rank, progress, status, and notes
+- Implemented QuestsScreen with three tabs (Ongoing, Completed, Forsaken)
+- Created quest management methods in GameProvider
+- Added progress tracking with a 10-segment progress bar
+- Implemented quest status changes (complete, forsake)
+- Added CTRL+Q keyboard shortcut for quick navigation to Quests screen
+- Integrated quest system with the journal entry system for recording quest events
+- Added quest creation dialog with character association
+- Implemented quest progress rolls similar to other game mechanics

 ### Bug Fixes and UI Improvements (March 2025)
 - Fixed duplicate journal entry bug when closing the editor